Salman-Samian/Salman-Samian/README.md

 ## <img src="https://media1.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" width="45"> My Github Profile

-Hello, my name is Salman Samian, I'm a full-stack developer (Backend development experience including TypeScript, C# and JAVA), since starting my career as a software developer just was some high-level languages such as VB and QBasic, but now, every day we face a new course of programming action of a new language or framework, some of them we call libraries and others which are important are frameworks.
+Hello, my name is Salman Samian, I'm a senior full-stack developer (Backend development experience including TypeScript, C#, and JAVA), since starting my career as a software developer just was some high-level languages such as VB and QBasic, but now, every day we face a new course of programming action of a new language or framework, some of them we call libraries and others which are important are frameworks.
-During these years, I worked with lots of employers and employees with different personalities and they taught me lots of things and experiences such as project management and UI/UX, also I'm so keen on adopting new technologies such as blockchain and new programming languages.
+During these years, I worked with lots of employers and employees with different personalities and they taught me lots of things and experiences such as project management and UI/UX, also I'm so keen on adopting new technologies such as blockchain and new programming languages, I love complex challenges, and I know how to evaluate solutions and how to choose the right one based on my experiences.
+I always focus on user-centricity and pragmatism, understanding the strengths and constraints of each technology.

-In the end, I want to tell you I'm just not a senior Web Developer which could learn everything about it and specialists at Node.js, React.js, and Next.js, fortunately, cause I have a passion for Android Java and Swift I'm a specialist with these two lovely languages.
-I always manage myself in the projects which I do involve I try to use test techniques such as TDD, to do my best as a software developer or project manager.
-I know how to handle and scale a cloud tech stack: TypeScript, JavaScript, Node.js, Mongo/MySQL, Heroku, Vercel.
-I love complex challenges, and I know how to evaluate solutions and how to choose the right one based on my experience and clever decision making with the team.
+My skills :
+Knowledge of functional and object-oriented programming Strong proficiency in Math and Algorithms
+Strong proficiency in C#
+Strong proficiency in Native Android Java
+Strong proficiency in NodeJS
+Strong proficiency in ReactJS
+Strong proficiency in NextJS
+Strong proficiency in Redux
+Strong proficiency in MongoDB
+Strong proficiency in My SQL
+Strong proficiency in MS SQL Server
+Experience with tools like Visual Studio, VS Code, Google Cloud, Azure DevOps, Azure ServiceBus, NPM, WebPack, TSLint, Jest, Heroku, and Vercel.
+Proficient in code versioning tools such as Git